Encapsulation of multiple emulsions in a single droplet

 The objective of this application note is to describe the encapsulation of “core” multiple aqueous droplets inside a single oil droplet called a “shell”.
 To perform encapsulation of multiple emulsions, we used two Raydrop devices, and a capillary-based microfluidic device equipped with a 3D printed injection nozzle, developed and manufactured by Secoya.
 The two devices, installed in the series on the , allow the encapsulation of multiple emulsions in a single droplet with a fine tuning of size and number of encapsulated cores by varying the flow-rates.

 Secoya developed and manufactured the RayDrop used to perform this application note.

-Introduction to multiple emulsion
+Introduction to encapsulation of multiple emulsions

 - 2% Tween20 (Sigma-Aldrich) in water

 - Mineral oil light containing 2% ABIL EM 90 (Evonik) and 0.08% Bromocresol Purple (Sigma-Aldrich).

 - Solution of 70% wt glycerol (>99.5%, Sigma-Aldrich) in water with 2% Tween20 (Sigma-Aldrich)

 A fully integrated platform, developed by Secoya, was used to make the encapsulation of multiple emulsions.
 Mechanic, fluidic, and optic modules are gathered to allow a straightforward, user-friendly and controlled production of simple and double emulsions.

 It is composed of a displacement stage (in x,y,z) allowing focus adjustment and the correct positioning of the RayDrop observation window.